jrazec/bsu-tneu_lipa_rpg/READMe.md

 1. Download the zip file of this repository
 2. Extract the file to your computer(Desktop or any folders)
 3. Click The exe file to download the application
+4. Open XAMPP then start the APACHE and MySQL button.
-4. Follow the pre-equisites first along the installation
+5. Follow the pre-equisites first along the installation
-5. Make sure to Click the Set-Up Button first before playing to save your gameplay.
+6. Make sure to Click the Set-Up Button first before playing to save your gameplay.
-6. Sit back and relax, Red Spartan!
+7. Sit back and relax, Red Spartan!
 AHUUUUUUUUUUUUUUUUUUU